 I only mention Grouse Mountain because they maintain well marked snowshoe trails.
 There is no legal or free way to get to the top of grouse, and you have to pay a trail fee.
 None of the terrain near the mountain is recommended, period.

-I hesitate to recommend this area, as it is a traditional backcountry ski area and most of us (skiers) would prefer power than compacted snowshoe trails for the trip out of this area.
+I hesitate to recommend this area, as it is a traditional backcountry ski area and most of us (skiers) would prefer powder than compacted snowshoe trails for the trip out of this area.
 However, it is safe, and fun to do this hike.
 The most dangerous part of this trip is driving to the parking lot, as the road is a narrow, icy, unpaved, and not ploughed regularly.
-Almost every local has had an epic getting their car up, down or back on this road.
+Almost every local has had an epic getting their car up, down or back on this road, don’t underestimate it.

 However, once at the top, the route is well marked, the avalanche hazard from the parking lot to the Red Heather area is safe and easy, and there is a hut with a wood stove and propane elements for you to cook and rewarm yourself.
 Dogs are NOT allowed, and I do not advise going anywhere beyond the Red Heather area without avalanche training and equipment.

-This area gets a huge amount of snow, be prepared to break trail both directions.
 The parking costs money, so bring cash.
+Parking lots are now free.
 The avalanche hazard is posted at the trailhead and the hut, and there are regular trips by Park Wardens.

 This area is not well known to anyone but locals, but it is one of the safer trips if you remain on the main road to the summit area.
 This is not a marked trail, but since there are cabins in the park, and snowmobile access is allowed, this road is often easy to walk or ski on.
 The snowshoe access is from the top of Coast Meridian Road in Coquitlam; turn right on Harper road, and follow it to the gate near the Fish and Game Club (shooting range).